Fall is a great time to keep your home mold and mildew free

 - Create a moisture barrier in your basement or crawlspace.
 There are several options, from plastic sheathing to moisture-resistant paint.
 Check your local hardware stores.

 When choosing your cleaning supplies, it is better to avoid using products with bleach as it can create a breathing hazard.
-Choose a bleach-free cleaning product that is specially formulated to eliminate Mold and Mildew stains, such as CLR® Mold and Mildew Stain Remover.
+Choose a bleach-free cleaning product that is specially formulated to eliminate Mold and Mildew stains, such as CLR® Mold and Mildew Clear.
 It quickly removes tough surface mold and mildew stains on a wide variety of surfaces throughout the home.
 This bleach-free stain remover has a foam sprayer that allows for a more direct application, preventing splashback and spores from spreading in the air.
 It is also part of the EPA’s Safer Choice Program, recognizing the product as a safer alternative to chemicals.
 Now you and your family can breathe easier.

 Enjoy the fall season and stay warm!